Skip to main content

 • “If you've never played it originally, it might seem pretty dated in some of the gameplay and definitely the graphics, but it's just a good ol' fun game.”

 • “There are no graphical improvements.
-I'm not asking for full RTX graphics, but you need to offer something new or that isn't available in Flash for charging money.
-The achievements aren't enough to justify spending money on something you can get for free through a Flash emulator or the Newgrounds launcher.”
+I'm not asking for full RTX graphics, but you need to offer something new or that isn't available on Flash for charging money, and no, the achievements aren't enough reason to pay for something you can get free via a Flash emulator or the Newgrounds launcher.”

 • optimization

-• “Unfortunately, there is no optimization or modification for quality of life, meaning that in Medieval and in Decision 3, there are drops in FPS or freezing during the endless or late parts with a lot of enemies.
-The game can't handle itself.”
+• “Unfortunately, there is no optimization or modification of quality of life, meaning that in Medieval and in Decision 3 there are drops of FPS or freezing in the late stages with a lot of enemies; the game can't handle itself.”

 • “The game's performance is very poor due to it being 32-bit.”